gitzain/realnewsbot/README.md

 # project-x
-Robots don't lie nor are they affected by the biases, they simply do as they are programmed.
-This project aims to produce an automated news site.
+Robots don't lie nor are they affected by bias, they simply do as they are programmed.
+This project aims to produce an automated news bot/site.

 ## Table of content